Posts

 Weddings are nothing what the used to be.
 A wedding used to be an all day celebration with friends and family and people worked hard at keeping up with the Jones’.
 Maybe her dress had double the thread count that her bridesmaid dresses did.
 Or perhaps her cake was one tier taller than her sisters and was in a nicer venue.
 But taking all of those competitive wedding trends out of the equation, we’re now planning for outside the box weddings.

-It’s true, wedding trends come and go and with the millenial crowd taking the reigns from their Gen-X counterparts armed with a can do attitude living life in the fast lane, the temptation to go simple is here to stay.
+It’s true, wedding trends come and go and with the millennial crowd taking the reigns from their Gen-X counterparts armed with a can do attitude living life in the fast lane, the temptation to go simple is here to stay.
 According to Lisa DiBenedetto (owner and planning guru) from Nightingale Events, 90 percent of her wedding clientele for 2019 is not having their wedding in a “traditional” wedding venue.
 Instead, we’re seeing a lot of barn weddings, and out-doorsy type stuff.
 And of course, taco truck weddings.

 So what are the benefits of having a food truck wedding?